youshy/old-blog/_posts/2020-09-01-How-To-Write-A-Music-Video-In-Go.md

 title: How To Write A Music Video In Go
 ---

-TL;DR: My band [ENAE](https://fb.com/enaehq) has released a first single, called [The System](https://www.youtube.com/watch?v=-_-2EpUqb9g).
+TL;DR: My band <a href="https://fb.com/enaehq" target="_blank">ENAE</a> has released a first single, called <a href="https://www.youtube.com/watch?v=-_-2EpUqb9g" target="_blank">The System</a>.
 Song is 100% DIY (from writing to recording to mixing to producing to releasing) and the music video is written 100% in Go!

 <a name="top">